-Many people reach a point in their lives when they feel overwhelmed by a particular problem and feel as though they need someone to accompany them and help them get through a difficult moment.
+Many people reach a point in their lives when they feel overwhelmed by a particular problem and feel as though they need someone to support them and help them get through a difficult moment.

-Often times people can identify that they are experiencing these emotions and conflicts in excess yet, despite a conscious effort to control or change the situation, find themselves unable to do so.
+Oftentimes people can identify that they are experiencing these emotions and conflicts in excess yet, despite a conscious effort to control or change the situation, find themselves unable to do so.

 - Obsessions and compulsions